christianalfoni/rask-ui/docs/index.md

       link: https://github.com/christianalfoni/rask-ui

 features:
-  - title: Use the language
+  - title: A different path
-    details: Use the full power of JavaScript to describe your dynamic UI.
-No special primitives or magical templating language.
+    details: What if React embraced reactive state management and did not stray to the server.

-  - title: Reactive state
+  - title: Hooks composition
-    details: Plain and simple state management.
-No stale closures, dependency arrays or other mind straining concepts.
+    details: The hooks composition you know and love, but without stale closures, dependency arrays and a melted brain.

-  - title: Consistent and minimalistic
+  - title: Scale with context
-    details: A small set of consistent primitives.
-No special utilities for edge cases.
+    details: No more adding a second layer for state management.
+With reactive state management you can finally scale contexts.
 ---

 ::: warning FEEDBACK WANTED